CarlDownsOracle/oci-azure-observability/README.azure.workspace.md

 ### Enable Service Connector Logs

 You can enable [Service Connector invoke logs](https://docs.oracle.com/en-us/iaas/Content/connector-hub/service-logging.htm) to observe what is happening.
-Also, override the Function configuration `LOGGING_LEVEL` to `DEBUG` to get full debugging from the Function as it executes.
+Also, override the Function configuration `LOGGING_LEVEL`, setting it to `DEBUG` to get full debugging from the Function as it executes.
+Be sure to return `LOGGING_LEVEL` to `INFO` when finished.

 ### Function Times Out